 I began making furniture as a profession in 2004.
-It was a launch stoked by an aching to make something beautiful and lasting with my hands.
 I had no formal woodworking education and only a few tools.
 My workshop for the first 6 months was borrowed space in a friend’s single car garage.

 In my first year, I received Juried Status Membership from the Nova Scotia Designer Crafts Council.
 Gradually, my name got out and commissions trickled in.
 I owe a great deal to my wife and family for their support.
 I am also indebted to my customers who took a chance on my unrefined abilities in those early days.

 We moved to a much larger workshop and gallery in Earltown, Nova Scotia in 2008.
 I was able to grow and expand my repertoire of making from that beautiful space in that beautiful part of the world.